 GVI South America volunteering programs

 Anyone interested in volunteer work in South America will find plenty of opportunities with GVI.
-Whether you’re looking to take part in a women’s empowerment program, a teaching project, or if you have an interest in business skills development, we have a program just for you.
+Whether you’re looking to take part in a rainforest conservation program, a teaching project, or if you have an interest in community development, we have a program just for you.
 Our list of programs in the region is based on needs that the community identifies.

 Volunteer work in South America